-Shortage of work (and personal grounds) is a legitimate reason for termination of employment according to the Employment Act (LAS).
-Shortage of work may be due to lack of money, for example a shortage of undergraduate or research grants.
-It may also be a result of an employer’s decision to reorganise or reallocate resources, for example by closing down a certain part of the operations.
-Such reorganisation or reallocation of operations may occur for reasons other than a lack of financial resources.
+Shortage of work is a legal and legitimate reason for termination of employment under the provisions of the Employment Protection Act (LAS).
+Shortage of work may be due to financial reasons, for example insufficient undergraduate or research grants.
+It may also be a result of an employer’s decision to reorganise or reallocate resources, for example by closing down a certain department or winding down certain activities.
+Such reorganisation or reallocation may occur for reasons other than a lack of financial resources.

-Shortage of work does not necessarily have to a result of there not being enough work to do, but can also arise because the employer wants to organise operations in a different way.
-The important thing is that the reason for the termination is not directly related to the employee personally.
+Shortage of work does not necessarily have to be because there is not actually enough work to do.
+It can also be due to the employer wanting to organise work in a different way.
+The key thing to bear in mind is that the reason for the termination is not directly related to the employee personally.

 Priority rules for employees during redundancy due to shortage of work

-It is not defined as a shortage of work situation if it is reasonable to require the employer to offer the employee another position within the organisation.
-This means that the employer must investigate thoroughly the possibility of redeploying the employee before redundancy is permitted.
-At state higher education institutions, the redeployment requirement applies throughout the institution’s operational area, even if it has more than one location.
-In the private sector, the redeployment requirement applies throughout the employer’s operations.
+There are no legal and legitimate grounds for shortage of work if it is reasonable to require the employer to offer the employee another position within the organisation.
+This means that the employer must thoroughly investigate the possibility of redeploying the employee before redundancy is permitted.
+At state sector higher education institutions, the redeployment requirement applies across the entire range of the institution’s activities, even if it has more than one site.
+In the private sector, the redeployment requirement applies across the employer’s entire operations.

-A prerequisite for redeployment is that the employee has sufficient qualifications for the position they are to be redeployed to.
-The starting point for assessing whether someone has sufficient qualifications is the eligibility requirements set out in the Higher Education Ordinance and other relevant regulations, e.g. the collective agreement.
-Being sufficiently qualified does not mean that you need to be the most qualified candidate for the position in question; it is enough to have sufficient qualifications.
+A prerequisite for redeployment is that the employee has sufficient qualifications for the position to which they are to be redeployed.
+The basis for assessing whether someone has sufficient qualifications is the eligibility requirements set out in the Higher Education Ordinance and other relevant regulations, e.g. the collective agreement.
+Being sufficiently qualified does not mean that the person needs to be the most qualified candidate for the position in question; it is enough to have sufficient qualifications.
 An employee is considered to be sufficiently qualified even if they need a normal learning period of up to around 6 months to be able to perform the new tasks.

 If you are made redundant due to a shortage of work, you may be entitled to transition support: